mqlight/java-mqlight/README.md

 ## Current limitations

-* The client does not provide the ability to send/receive JSON formatted messages.
-This affects interoperation with other MQ Light clients (e.g.
-  Node.js)
-* Message properties only support string values.
 * No support for dispatching application callbacks into a pool of threads.
   Callbacks are run on whatever thread needs to call back into application code - which is not a good fit for some workloads.